rvanmaanen/github-copilot-updates/index.md

 # GitHub Copilot Hub

-Welcome to the Xebia GitHub Copilot Hub.
+Welcome to the GitHub Copilot Hub.
 Here you will find resources, articles, and tools related to GitHub Copilot.
 Like what you see and want to know more?
 Have a look at our [GitHub training program](https://academy.xebia.com/discipline/github/)!
 Want to know more about Microsoft AI in general?
 Check out our [Microsoft AI Hub](https://ai.xebia.ms) too!

 <!-- Navigation Links Section -->
 {%- assign default_paths = site.pages | sort: "order" | map: "path" -%}